Allen Ginsberg: New York Beats

 In Ginsberg's first year at Columbia he met fellow undergraduate Lucien Carr, who introduced him to a number of future Beat writers, including Jack Kerouac, William S. Burroughs, and John Clellon Holmes.
 They bonded, because they saw in one another an excitement about the potential of American youth, a potential that existed outside the strict conformist confines of post–World War II, McCarthy-era America.
 Ginsberg and Carr talked excitedly about a "New Vision" (a phrase adapted from Yeats' "A Vision"), for literature and America.
 Carr also introduced Ginsberg to Neal Cassady, for whom Ginsberg had a long infatuation.
 In the first chapter of his 1957 novel On the Road Kerouac described the meeting between Ginsberg and Cassady.
 Kerouac saw them as the dark (Ginsberg) and light (Cassady) side of their "New Vision", a perception stemming partly from Ginsberg's association with communism, of which Kerouac had become increasingly distrustful.
 Though Ginsberg was never a member of the Communist Party, Kerouac named him "Carlo Marx" in On the Road.
 This was a source of strain in their relationship.

 Also, in New York, Ginsberg met Gregory Corso in the Pony Stable Bar.
 Corso, recently released from prison, was supported by the Pony Stable patrons and was writing poetry there the night of their meeting.
-Ginsberg claims he was immediately attracted to Corso, who was straight, but understood of homosexuality after three years in prison.
+Ginsberg claims he was immediately attracted to Corso, who was straight, but understood homosexuality after three years in prison.
 Ginsberg was even more struck by reading Corso's poems, realizing Corso was "spiritually gifted."
 Ginsberg introduced Corso to the rest of his inner circle.
 In their first meeting at the Pony Stable, Corso showed Ginsberg a poem about a woman who lived across the street from him and sunbathed naked in the window.
 Amazingly, the woman happened to be Ginsberg's girlfriend that he was living with during one of his forays into heterosexuality.
 Ginsberg took Corso over to their apartment.
 There the woman proposed sex with Corso, who was still very young and fled in fear.
 Ginsberg introduced Corso to Kerouac and Burroughs and they began to travel together.
 Ginsberg and Corso remained lifelong friends and collaborators.